The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 One thing’s for certain; uncertainty is here to stay.

 Last decade it was the global banking crisis that produced disruption and discontinuity for business.
 Now the coronavirus pandemic looks set to throw global trade into recession.
 This steady stream of interruptions has presented financial planning and analysis (FP&A) professionals with significant challenges and now represents the ‘new normal’; a period that the US Army War College suggested has four primary characteristics – Volatility, Uncertainty, Complexity and Ambiguity - or VUCA if you’re a fan of acronyms.
-It has certainly captured popular imagination, in that it sums up the business environment we have been through in the last few years, and are inevitably going have to face up to in the future.
+It has certainly captured the popular imagination, in that it sums up the business environment we have been through in the last few years, and are inevitably going to have to face up to in the future.

 The almost instinctive reaction to such crises is to batten down the hatches and tough it out until better times return.
 Although economic downturns can be severe for both business and individuals such a knee-jerk reaction is seldom the best strategy.

 Recessions are typically short-lived, and those that weather recessions best tend to adopt a more balanced approach of continuing to invest in their future while selectively reducing costs.
 That means simultaneously developing planning scenarios that span short-, medium- and long-term imperatives such as

 In my experience, most companies simply do not have FP&A processes that enable business leaders to make informed and incisive decisions across multiple time horizons like this.
 In fact, many do not even possess far simpler planning capabilities, such as keeping departmental plans optimally aligned on a day-to-day basis, let alone being able to demonstrate to investors exactly how various levels of funding are likely to translate into faster growth in more benign times.